Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/patterns/kids-butterfly-mask.md

 ---
 title: Kids Butterfly Mask
-description: 3D mask for kiddos large and small.
+description: "3D mask for kiddos large and small."
 pdf: /images/kids-butterfly-mask.pdf
-skill_level: Intermediate
+skill_level: Beginner
 ---

 This mask is made of two layers of fabric and is adaptable to different head attachment options.
 If you are making these for a Crafters United batch, please make the size and attachment style specifically noted in the sign up.
 If none is noted that means we need a variety.
 In this case please make 12 of one size and 13 of the other, and use the attachment style your kids like best.